On this page you will find all relevant information and forms to report fraud to OLAF.

 - serious misconduct by Members or staff of EU Institutions and bodies.

 OLAF cannot investigate allegations of:

 - fraud with no financial impact on the EU public funds.
-Please report such allegations to the national police.
+Please report such allegations to the competent national authorities.

 - corruption which doesn’t involve members or staff of EU Institutions and bodies.
-Please report such allegations to the national police.
+Please report such allegations to the competent national authorities.